freerouting/freerouting/docs/settings.md

 ### Settings File (JSON)

-The primary way to configure Freerouting is by using a JSON settings file.
-This file contains key-value pairs that define various settings.
-The file is typically located in the `%temp%\\freerouting` directory, `%temp%` representing the default temporary directory of your operating system.
-It is created at the first run of Freerouting if it doesn't already exist.
-Below is a detailed explanation of the available settings:
+The primary way to configure Freerouting is through a JSON settings file.
+This file contains key-value pairs for different settings and is usually located in the `%temp%\freerouting` directory (`%temp%` refers to your system's temporary folder).
+The file is created during Freerouting's first run if it doesn't already exist.

 ```json
 {